rav3ndust/DarkNightsRising/index.md

 ### How Does it Work?

-**_Dark Nights Rising_** is currently playable in its earky state on GNU/Linux distributions.
+**_Dark Nights Rising_** is currently playable in its early state on GNU/Linux distributions.
 Right now, the scripts are dependent on Debian-based distributions since that is what I develop on, but eventually the aim is to support all distros, and indeed, other platforms such as \*BSD, Windows, and macOS.

 I also plan to optimize it for Linux-based mobile phones, using my PinePhone as a testing ground.